The Intersection of Gender and Homelessness – Addressing the Root Causes of Women’s Homelessness

-As we continue to persevere and adapt to the challenges of Covid-19, it is important that we acknowledge the hardships that women, girls and gender diverse peoples experiencing homelessness face on a daily basis.
-Without a door to lock safely behind them, women are at great risk of physical, emotional and psychological harm.
+On International Women’s Day, it is important that we acknowledge the hardships that women, girls, and gender-diverse people experiencing homelessness face on a daily basis.
+Without a door to lock safely behind them, women are at great risk of physical, emotional, and psychological harm.

 What are the challenges?